bigbizze/pinescript-docs/final_combined_manual.md

 If you publish your open-source scripts publicly on TradingView (scripts can also be published privately), your open-source code is by default protected by the Mozilla license.
 You may choose any other license you prefer.

-The reuse of code from those scripts is governed by our [House Rules on Script Publishing](House Rules on Script Publishing) which preempt the author's license.
+The reuse of code from those scripts is governed by our  which preempt the author's license.

 The standard license comments appearing at the beginning of scripts are: